US Expat Taxes for Americans Living in Australia – What You Need to Know

 The Australian tax year runs from July 1st to June 30th.
 Australian tax returns are due by October 31st following the end of the tax year.
 The Australian equivalent of the IRS is called ATO (the Australian Taxation Office).

-Australian income tax rates are relatively high compared to the US, so for many people it will make sense to claim the Foreign Tax Credit.
-You can find information on Australian income tax rates here.
+Australian income tax rates are relatively high compared to the US, at 0% – 45%, so for many people it will make sense to claim the Foreign Tax Credit.
+You can more find information on Australian income tax rates here.

 We strongly recommend that if you have any doubts or questions about your tax filing situation as a US expat living in Australia, you contact an expat tax specialist.